 Replacement and modifications for the filtration chamber is available at varying costs.

 The system is designed to prevent waterlogging and store water for irrigation

 Researchers at the University of Ghana assessed the willingness of local farmers to pay for the construction of the Bhungroo and found that farmers are willing to pay to have this system.
-The Bhungroo system has further been evaluated by researchers at Stony Brook University for its ability to help local farmers store water for irrigation.
+The Bhungroo system has further been evaluated by researchers at Stony Brook University and University of South Florida for its ability to help local farmers store water for irrigation.
 The results from the study indicated that the system efficiently helps farmers to store water for their irrigation practices.